RedisLabs/engineering-blog/content/posts/redis-assisted-client-side-caching-in-python.md

 <div id="chart_4"></div>

 ## Parting thoughts
 This was a good way to spend some time caching.
 You may already be familiar with Redis' [keyspace notifications](https://redis.io/topics/notifications), which are events about the keyspace—such as modifications to keys—sent on PubSub channels.
-Keyspace notifications can, in fact, be used in much the same manner as Redis sServer-assisted client-side caching, to achieve similar results.
+Keyspace notifications can, in fact, be used in much the same manner as Redis server-assisted client-side caching, to achieve similar results.

 Because PubSub is not a reliable means of transmitting messages, using either keyspace notifications or RESP2-based RSACSC can result in lost invalidation notifications and stale content.
-With the advent of RESP3, however, RSACSC notifications will be delivered as long as the connection is connected.
+With the advent of RESP3, however, RSACSC notifications will be delivered as long as the connection is alive.
 Any disconnects can then be easily dealt with by a local cache reset.

 The move in RESP3 from PubSub broadcasting to connection-specific notifications also means that clients will get invalidation notifications only for slots that interest them.
 That means less resources spent on communication, and less is better.